 - For clients who own a business, tax reform has created some opportunities surrounding pass-through income from the client’s business to their personal return.
 Accelerating or deferring business expenses presents another solid planning opportunity for these clients.

-- It’s wise to review the client’s cash flow situation as you near year-end to see if they can fund a 529 plan for children or grandchildren or to see if they can save more in an HSA or employer-sponsored retirement plan like a 401(k).
+- It’s wise to review the client’s cash flow situation as you near year-end to see if they can fund a 529 plan for children or grandchildren or to see if they can save more in an employer-sponsored retirement plan like a 401(k).